-Feeling Empty Inside: Understanding Emotional Emptiness
+Feeling Empty Inside?
+Understanding Emotional Emptiness and the Path to Healing

 A sculpture that captures the essence of emotional emptiness - reflecting the hollow feeling that can accompany unresolved trauma and loss.